3dgeo-heidelberg/helios/README.md

-# Helios ++
+# HELIOS ++

-Helios++ is a software package for simulation of terrestrial, mobile and airborne laser scanning surveys written in C++11.
+HELIOS++ is a software package for simulation of terrestrial, mobile and airborne laser scanning surveys written in C++11.

 Official website: https://www.geog.uni-heidelberg.de/gis/helios.html